ABA Therapy

 We are an OAP Approved Provider.
 All of our ABA services are supervised by clinicians on the OAP Provider List.

-Our services are considered an eligible expense to be purchased using OAP budgets, childhood budgets, interim one-time funding, and needs-based Core Clinical Services.
+ABA Therapy is considered an eligible expense to be purchased using OAP budgets, childhood budgets, interim one-time funding, and needs-based Core Clinical Services.
 Some of our services are also covered under Special Services at Home (SSAH) funding.

 Please note that all of our services are subject to revision, and results are not guaranteed.
 We use evidence-based strategies to base all of our interventions and clinical recommendations, as outlined in the BACB’s various codes of ethics.